gaiborjosue/elaraFrontend/README.md

 ## Description

 Elara is a Next.js frontend for an AI-powered chat that recommends herbal remedies and recipes.
 Built with TypeScript and deployed on Google Cloud Run.
+Now includes user registration with email verification.

 ![StackElaraFrontend](https://github.com/user-attachments/assets/7f2d83a2-46d8-4303-846d-6ea978f723e5)